Resource Lab

 A gamified Storyline pattern that rewards useful decisions, builds learner momentum, and uses JavaScript to provide adaptive coaching feedback.

-View pattern Advanced Storyline PatternBranching Diagnostic Coach
+View pattern Advanced Storyline PatternBranching diagnostic coach

 An advanced Storyline-ready interaction that turns learner decisions into a visible coaching pathway across clarity, speed, risk control, and confidence.